Aphelinus abdominalis - 250 Adults (Vial)

 These insects MUST be shipped overnight.

-TARGET PESTS: A wide range of Aphids.
-Aphid parasite of choice for the Potato Aphid (Macrosiphum euphorbiae) and the Glasshouse Potato Aphid (Aulacorthum solani).
+A wide range of Aphids.
+Aphid parasite of choice for the potato aphid (Macrosiphum euphorbiae) and the glasshouse potato aphid (Aulacorthum solani).

 Minimum of 250 viable adults per unit.
 A food source is provided to ensure that emerged adults arrive in the best possible condition.
 Aphelinus tend to walk over crops rather than fly, so it remains on the crop and does not readily leave the greenhouse.